OliverColeman/ahni/README.md

 AHNI supports the Evolvable Substrate HyperNEAT (ES-HyperNEAT) extension (See http://eplex.cs.ucf.edu/ESHyperNEAT/).

 Currently only transcription to a Bain NeuralNetwork is supported, via the `com.ojcoleman.ahni.hyperneat.ESHyperNEATTranscriberBain` class.
 Currently 2D substrates and pseudo-3D substrates are supported.
 See the second properties file mentioned below for a description of pseudo-3D.
-Real 3D substrates will likely be coming soon (or let me know if you want to implement this ;)).
+Real 3D substrates will likely be coming soon (or let me know if you want to implement this :wink:).

 See `ESHN-bain-test-pass-through.properties` and `bain-test-parity.properties` for usage examples (make sure `ann.transcriber.class` is set to `com.ojcoleman.ahni.hyperneat.ESHyperNEATTranscriberBain`).